mkellock/PolrMonitoringStack/readme.md

 # Polr Monitoring Stack

-This report is a development repo for the Polr Kubernetes monitoring stack.
+This report is a development repo for the Polr Kubernetes monitoring stack for deployment into the <https://github.com/mkellock/MonitoringPOC> repo

 This project uses the kube-prometheus project (located at <https://github.com/prometheus-operator/kube-prometheus>).